 An easy way to remember which way the clocks change is to think ‘Spring forward' and 'fall back'.

 Most devices with internet connection, such as smartphones, should automatically update themselves.
 However, watches and clocks in cars and kitchens for example may not change automatically, so make sure you are ready to wind back.

 Curator of the Royal Observatory, Louise Devoy, explains what happens here when the clocks change:

 Actually, I have very little work to do when the clocks change!
 We deliberately keep most of our historic clocks on GMT all year round as they were mainly used before the first daylight saving came into effect in 1916.
 Visitors arriving at the Observatory in the summer are often confused by the apparent delay shown on the Shepherd Gate Clock but as Britain’s first public clock to show GMT, we’re proud to continue this tradition.

 The most significant change is our Dolphin sundial which needs to be adjusted four times a year: at the solstices (June and December) and when the clocks change (March and October).

 1784 - Benjamin Franklin first suggested the idea of daylight saving time in a whimsical article.

 1907 - An Englishman and keen horse rider, William Willett, campaigned to advance clocks in spring and summer and return them in the autumn.
-His rather complicated plan was to advance clocks by 80 minutes, in 4 separate moves of 20 mins each.
+His rather complicated plan was to advance clocks by 80 minutes, in four separate moves of 20 minutes each.

 1908 - The House of Commons rejected a Bill to advance the clocks by one hour during the spring and summer months.